About Makom Community

 DIRECTOR OF STRATEGY

 Terri is a passionate and strategic relationship builder who works in the intersection of Jewish education and development.
 Terri has spent her career strengthening the Jewish community in Philadelphia at Temple Beth Zion – Beth Israel, the Hillel at Temple University, and at the Jewish Theological Seminary in the Mid-Atlantic region.
 Her background is in Jewish Education and she completed her Masters in Jewish Education from the Davidson School of Jewish Education at the Jewish Theological Seminary, with a concentration in Israel Education.
 Terri had been serving on the board of Makom Community for three years prior to joining the professional leadership team.
 Terri is inspired by Makom’s thoughtful pedagogy, quality of educators, and impact Makom has on its students their families, and fellow educational leaders across the nation.
-When Terri is not working, you can find her on the frisbee field with her husband Jake, enjoying all the food and activities Philadelphia has to offer, and enjoying time with the trees in the Poconos.
+When Terri is not working, you can find her on the tennis court, enjoying all the food and activities Philadelphia has to offer, and enjoying time with the trees in the Poconos.

 Pop up in Terri's inbox.
 Contact Terri here.

-Assistant Director of Teacher Education & Learning Support
+Director of Learning Lab

 Gaby is a musical and energetic Jewish educator who grew up in Central New Jersey.
 She studied psychology and linguistics at NYU and spent many happy summers at Habonim Dror summer camps.
 Gaby completed her M.Ed. from Widener in Education.
 She loves dancing, baking intricate desserts, and making the world a more colorful place.
 She’s excited to learn, sing, create, and giggle with our amazing students every day of the week!
 She’s also energized to help bring Makom Community’s pedagogy to the wider community of Jewish educators through our Makom Making programming.
 Gaby was a Matan Institute Fellow in Cohort 10 where she learned deeply about how to engage all our learners at Makom Community.